Skip to content

 • docs/VISION.md — the dynamic RAG thesis; why current memory is broken and what fixing it looks like

-• docs/ARCHITECTURE.md — full system design: memory hierarchy, five types, decay model, consolidation pipeline, hybrid retrieval, supersede chains, 3D visualization, database schema
+• docs/ARCHITECTURE.md — full system design: memory hierarchy, memory types, decay model, consolidation pipeline, hybrid retrieval, supersede chains, 3D visualization, database schema

 Status